GeekDream-x/SemEval2022-Task8-TonyX/README.md

 # Introduction

-Here, we provide the implementation of our winning system in Semeval2022 Task8 —— Multilingual News Article Similarity.
-This is a competition about assessing the similarity of multilingual and crosslingual news articles which covers 10 different languages.
+Here, we provide the implementation of our winning system in Semeval-2022 Task8 —— Multilingual News Article Similarity.
+This is a competition about assessing the similarity of multilingual and crosslingual news articles which covers 18 language pairs.

 For more imformation about the contest, please refer to the official site [Semeval2022-Task8](https://competitions.codalab.org/competitions/33835).